-Despite outperforming its benchmark during much of 2018, the Hodges Small Cap Fund experienced a 24.84% decline in the final quarter of the 2018 to end the year down 16.26%, which compared to declines in the Russell 2000 Index of 20.20% and 11.01%, respectively.
-Disappointing relative performance in the most recent quarter reflected weakness in many of the Fund’s technology, consumer, financial and industrial stocks.
-After reflecting on the severity of the correction that occurred among small cap stocks, we believe extreme aversion to risk combined with above average tax loss selling in 4Q18 has resulted in many an oversold small cap stocks heading into 2019.
-Looking ahead we now view the risk reward for holding small cap stocks as balanced and believe this segment of the market provides an opportunity to generate above average relative risk adjusted returns in the year ahead.
+The Hodges Small Cap Fund experienced a gain of 4.44% in the final quarter of the 2019 to end the year up 16.73%, which compared to gains in the Russell 2000 Index of 9.94% and 25.52%, respectively.
+Disappointing relative performance in the most recent quarter reflected weakness in many of the Fund’s consumer and energy related names.
+Although small caps in general have lagged larger cap stocks in recent years, we view the current risk reward for holding small cap stocks as attractive and expect this segment of the market to potentially generate above average relative risk adjusted returns in the year ahead.

 The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we believe can contribute to the Fund's long-term performance.
-The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals, and established several new positions that we view as having an attractive risk/reward profile.
-The total number of stocks held in the Fund at the end of the year was 50 compared to 47 at the beginning of this year.
-Top ten holdings at the end of the quarter represented 36.02% of the Fund's holdings and included Brunswick Corp.
-(BC), Century Communities Inc. (CCS), Commercial Metals Co.
-(CMC), Eagle Materials Inc. (EXP), Encore Wire (WIRE), Exact Sciences Corp.
-(EXAS), Legacy Texas Financial Group (LTXB), Ollies Bargain Outlet Holdings Inc. (OLLI), Texas Pacific Land Trust (TPL) and U.S. Concrete Inc. (USCR).
+The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals and established several new positions that we view as having an attractive risk/reward profile.
+The total number of stocks held in the Fund at the end of the year was 47 compared to 50 at the beginning of this year.
+Top ten holdings at the end of the quarter represented 32.22% of the Fund's holdings and included Brunswick Corp.
+(BC), Century Communities Inc. (CCS), Cleveland-Cliffs Inc. (CLF), Commercial Metals Co.
+(CMC), Eagle Materials Inc. (EXP), Exact Sciences Corp.
+(EXAS), Hilltop Holdings Inc. (HTH), NCR Corp.
+(NCR), Texas Pacific Land Trust (TPL), and YETI Holdings Inc. (YETI).

 Inception: 12/18/2007 Annualized